Henry Dundas, 1st Viscount Melville: Commission of Inquiry

-In 1802 the Commissioners of Naval Inquiry commenced inquiries into misappropriation of public funds while Dundas was treasurer of the Navy.
+In 1802 the Commissioners of Naval Inquiry commenced inquiries into embezzlement of public funds 20 years earlier, when Dundas was treasurer of the Navy.
 Its report was presented in 1805.
 The Navy's paymaster, Alexander Trotter, admitted to the Commissioners that he had transferred public money from the Bank of England to his own credit in a private account at Coutts Bank, investing and loaning the funds at interest, from which he benefited.
 Although his transactions caused no loss of public money, but rather the loss of interest on that money, impeachment proceedings were taken against Dundas in 1806, given that the misappropriation had occurred during his term as Treasurer of the Navy.
-The trial, in the House of Lords, attracted considerable notice because of "dislike of patronage and the Pittite 'system', anti‐Scottish bias, and advocacy of financial and parliamentary reform".
-The process ended in Dundas' acquittal.
+The trial, in the House of Lords, attracted considerable notice because of "dislike of patronage and the Pittite 'system', anti-Scottish bias, and advocacy of financial and parliamentary reform".
+The process ended in Dundas's acquittal.

 Dundas had already left the Privy Council in 1805 but he remained in the House of Lords.
 He was readmitted to the Privy Council in 1807.
 He declined an offer of an earldom in 1809.

 Family

 Lord Melville's first marriage was to Elizabeth Rannie, daughter of David Rannie, of Melville Castle, in 1765.
 She is believed to have been about 16 at the time of the marriage, although the date of her birth is not certain.
 She committed adultery (then known as "criminal conversation") with a Captain Everard Faukener in 1778, after 13 years of marriage, and abandoned Dundas and their four children, fleeing to an undisclosed location.
 Within days she confessed in a letter to Dundas, saying she was "undeserving of being your wife or the mother to your unhappy children."
 Approximately a month later they were divorced.
 She went on to marry Faukener and never saw her children again.
-Henry Dundas became the owner of the family patrimony she brought to the marriage, in accordance with the law of the time, and he and their four children remained at Melville Castle after the marriage ended.
+Henry Dundas became the owner of the family patrimony she brought to the marriage, in accordance with the law of the time, and raised their four children at Melville Castle near Edinburgh.
 Dundas paid Elizabeth a monthly annuity until his death, which was not required by law.
 Their eldest son Robert inherited the estate in 1811.
 Robert, the 2nd Viscount Melville, continued the annuity until Elizabeth's death at the age of 98.

-Between 1785 and 1806 he leased a large country house called Warren House on the edge of Wimbledon Common where he entertained George III and Prime Minister William Pitt the Younger.
+Between 1785 and 1806, Dundas leased a large country home called Warren House on the edge of Wimbledon Common, where his guests included George III, economist Adam Smith, abolitionist William Wilberforce, and Prime Minister William Pitt the Younger.
 After his divorce Dundas was married again, to Lady Jane Hope, daughter of John Hope, 2nd Earl of Hopetoun, in 1793.
 He died in May 1811, in Edinburgh, aged 69, and was succeeded in his titles by his son from his first marriage, Robert.
-The Viscountess Melville later married Thomas Wallace, 1st Baron Wallace and died in June 1829.
+The Viscountess Melville later married Thomas Wallace, 1st Baron Wallace, and died in June 1829.

-Dundas is buried in a vault in Old Lasswade Kirkyard, with most of his descendants.
+Dundas is buried in a family vault in Old Lasswade Kirkyard.
+His most famous family member is actor Kit Harington.